 - Dated CV - Personal Statement: Personal Statement of approximately two to three pages that focuses on the faculty member's teaching philosophy and places the faculty member's other activities and roles in the context of their teaching and mentoring roles.
 Required for all renewals and promotions. - Syllabi for four representative courses taught during the last three years; additional materials may be included, not to exceed a total of five pages in length for each course. - All OMET evaluations (and, where appropriate, Writing Center evaluations) for the contract period.
 (Note: Spring and Summer 2020 OMETs need not be included in renewal dossiers.) - Peer evaluations of teaching.
 Teaching Professor track faculty should have a fall semester peer review in their first year and an additional review in their second year.
-Those who have been renewed may include an additional peer review for each subsequent renewal period. - Response to OMETs and/or peer evaluations: a few paragraphs in which you respond to the peer evaluations and/or OMETs in your dossier or in which you describe how you have generally used feedback.
+Those who have been renewed may include an additional peer review for each subsequent renewal period. - Response to OMETs and/or peer evaluations: a brief narrative (1-1.5 pages) in which you respond to the peer evaluations and/or OMETs in your dossier or in which you describe how you have generally used feedback.
 For example, have you used student feedback as you have revised courses, designed new courses, thought about your classroom or commenting practices as a teacher, constructed your grading practices, or considered your teaching philosophy?
-Have peer evaluations allowed you to see your teaching differently, change your practices for the better, or articulate your reasons for teaching the way you do more clearly? - Documentation of efforts to maintain or advance teaching excellence through revision or development of new course materials, new pedagogical approaches, new teaching or course management technology, or similar. - Documentation of the impact of the faculty member's teaching or professional activities that extends beyond the classroom to contribute to the program's and department's teaching mission.
+Have peer evaluations allowed you to see your teaching differently, change your practices for the better, or articulate your reasons for teaching the way you do more clearly?